Yorkshire and the Humber: West and South

 Empire Stores of Bradford was Britain's first mail order firm in 1890, bought by Redcats UK (French) and closed in 2009; it is now the site of Redcats UK in the north of the town centre.
 BASF Performance Products (Ciba Specialty Chemicals until 2008, then Allied Colloids before 1997) is in Low Moor; it makes many chemicals including thickening agents.
 Bowers Metrology Group, on the B6381 near the junction with A6177 at Bradford Moor, are a leading measuring instruments company, and part of Spear & Jackson.
 Equifax is off the A650 in central Bradford, opposite the Leisure Exchange; next door NatWest Group have a call centre.
 Federal-Mogul, off the A650 in east Bradford, makes automotive parts (gudgeon pins and pistons).
 Princes Soft Drinks have their main factory south of the A650 at Tong Street; Next have a large warehouse nearby.

 BorgWarner Turbo Systems make automotive turbochargers (including variable-geometry turbochargers) on the Euroway Industrial Estate off the M606, and produces around 750,000 a year; Jacuzzi UK is nearby.
 Knightsbridge Furniture is on the B6165 in Lister Hills.
 Nufarm UK (A H Marks before 2008), make chemicals for phenoxy herbicides, between Wyke and Oakenshaw.
 Hield (luxury clothing) is in Trident parish, south of the city centre.
 Pace plc (owned since 2016 by Arris International) in Saltaire is the global market leader in set-top boxes; Pace bought part of Acorn, and based its set top boxes on the RISC OS, which it owned.
-Denso Marston Ltd make car radiators in Shipley; HMRC (former Inland Revenue) have their main national payments office (HMRC Accounts Office) between the River Aire and the Leeds Liverpool canal at Shipley, opposite Salt's Mill, in a hexagonal building.
+Denso Marston make car radiators in Shipley; HM Revenue & Customs has its main national payments office between the River Aire and the Leeds Liverpool canal at Shipley, opposite Salt's Mill, in a hexagonal building.
 Brook Taverner is Europe's largest corporate clothing supplier in Ingrow, off the A629.
 Cinetic Landis UK, at Cross Hills on the B6265, make CNC-controlled grinding machines.